Value for Money 70%

-Hidden in a secluded position among the trees next door is Saint Hubertus Resort.
+Saint Hubertus Resort is hidden in a secluded position among the trees next door.
 This gorgeous property calls itself an apart-hotel, but it’s much more than that.
-It’s owned by the same family as The Hermitage and is as cutting-edge contemporary as its neighbour is cosily traditional.
+It’s owned by the same family as The Hermitage and is as cutting-edge contemporary as its neighbour is traditional.
 The spacious apartments are all eco-friendly with rough wooden beams, stone fireplaces, some unusual designer furniture, wood and stone floors, and some gorgeous views from the windows.
 The larger units have hi-tech stainless steel kitchens with dishwashers and fridges.
-There’s also a lovely spa and a breakfast room.
+There’s a breakfast room and lovely spa.

-Another style winner is Hotel Principe delle Nevi, which has been recently revamped.
+If you want to stay in style up the mountain, Hotel Principe delle Nevi is another brilliant choice.
 It is set high on the piste, so it’s ski-in ski-out and up a steep hill from the town centre – there’s a free hotel minibus to take you there.
 The bedrooms are minimalist and simple, and the loft suites fabulous – with vast windows, good-sized kitchens, light and airy sitting rooms, bedrooms and wet rooms.
 There’s also a 3D cinema, a Balinese-themed spa, and an attractive wood-decked terrace with swimming-pool that has become a stop-off point for lunch and apres-ski drinks.
 It is located on quite a steep uphill road as well as on a red run, so it best suits fit intermediates and upwards.

 Hosquet Lodge is another little B&B that stands out from the crowd.
 It is 100m from the slopes and was built using the latest energy-saving materials.
 The six bedrooms are simple but attractive, with wooden floors and natural fabrics.
-Now all that’s needed is for the resort to update its nightlife – and then it will be able to fully compete with Madonna di Campiglio and Cortina d’Ampezzo as a top Italian ski resort.
+It’s cool, spacious and modern, with block colours and wooden interior.

 Where to Eat